gitRigge/setWindows10Wallpaper/README.md

 This tool can either set the latest locally stored Microsoft Spotlight (--spotlight) image as Desktop wallpaper.
 Or it fetches the latest image from Bing's Image Of The Day (--bing) collection and set's it as wallpaper.
+Or it does randomly one of the two (--random)
 Default: Microsoft Spotlight

 ## USAGE